 - Check driver permit restrictions in your state AND other states you’ll be driving through to see what’s allowed.

-- Know your route well so you can avoid congested areas, construction or potential dangerous driving conditions.
+- Know your route well so you can avoid congested areas, construction or potentially dangerous driving conditions.

 - Decide whether you’re comfortable with your teen driving through large cities or in the dark.